 Sexual Development in Pre- and Post-Pubescent Children session

-This presentation is for designed parents and carers to educate and build confidence in participants in understanding healthy developmentally expected behaviours and behaviour that is not appropriate and can cause harm or increase a child’s vulnerability.
-It is a 2 hour session which explores how to respond to worrying sexual behaviours and also the positive preventative actions to take to protect children from harmful sexual behaviour.
+This presentation gives accurate information and builds confidence in participants in understanding healthy developmentally expected behaviours, and behaviour that is not appropriate and could cause harm or increase a child's vulnerability.
+It is a 2-hour session which explores how to respond to worrying sexual behaviours and also the positive preventative actions to take to protect children from harmful sexual behaviour.

 Preventing Child Sexual Exploitation session

-This session is designed for parents and carers to increase knowledge and understanding of how child sexual exploitation can happen, what the risks to children and young people are and what action can be taken.
-During the 2 hour session participants can discuss the facts about sexual abuse and exploitation and how it can happen.
-Information about spotting signs in their child’s behaviour.
-Crucially, we give parents and carers the confidence to seek help and take action if they need to.
+This session increases knowledge and understanding of how child sexual exploitation can happen and what the risks to children and young people are.
+During the 2-hour session participants discuss the facts about sexual abuse and exploitation and how it can happen.
+Information about spotting signs in their child's behaviour is shared.
+And, crucially, we give parents and carers the confidence to seek help and take action if they need to.